 Rainy Season (July – October)

-Moonsoon rain means heavy rain every day for about 1 or 2 hours (on average).
-Avarage minimum 24 degrees and average high 32 degrees.
+Monsoon rain means heavy rain almost every day for about 1 or 2 hours (on average).
+Average minimum 24 degrees and average high 32 degrees.

 Winter (November – February)

 The best time of the year in Thailand.
-Blue sky everyday and maybe two or three rain days within four months.
+Blue sky everyday and maybe two or three rainy days within four months.
 Average minimum 20 degrees and average high 29 degrees.

 The point of this post really is to give you a clear idea that depending on where you are in the country there are different characteristics to the climate:

-- Southern regions as well as all islands have generally the average figures I worte above
+- Southern regions as well as all islands have generally the average figures I described above.

 I remember that German guy I met in Soi Cowboy playing pool.
-He’s been living in Bangkok for 20 years now and he said the difference to Germany is when you talk about something that happend half a year ago you always remember what the weather was like and if there was snow, rain or blue sky and sunny.
-With Bangkok he said the days “look the same” all the time.
+He’s been living in Bangkok for 20 years now and he said the difference to Germany is when you talk about something that happened half a year ago you always remember what the weather was like and if there was snow, rain or blue sky and sunny.
+In Bangkok, he said, the days “look the same” all the time.
 “Es war halt heiß” – “It was just hot”.